mburket/governor/README.md

+# This is a fork that is meant to work in AWS environment
 # Governor: A Template for PostgreSQL HA with etcd

 *There are many ways to run high availability with PostgreSQL; here we present a template for you to create your own custom fit high availability solution using etcd and python for maximum accessibility.*